Bank of Italy says country needs cohesion to grow and cut debt | Business

 Italy's central bank called on Saturday for cohesion as the country battles a government crisis, saying it was imperative to revive growth and reduce a public debt that the coronavirus pandemic has pushed to levels last seen after World War One.
 Italy's debt is expected to approach 160% of domestic output at the end of this year, posing a major challenge to an economy which stagnated over the past decade.

+As the immediate crisis recedes, Visco said it was important to keep in place support measures for firms and households while making them more selective over time.
 After the collapse of a coalition government led by Prime Minister Giuseppe Conte, Italy's President Sergio Mattarella has called on former European Central Bank chief Mario Draghi to form a new government.

-But the country's largest parties are still weighing whether to support him, with mutual vetoes blocking his way to power.
+Draghi's prospects of securing a majority in parliament advanced on Saturday when the two largest parties, the anti-establishment 5-Star Movement and the rightist League, both gave him their conditional backing.
+Visco said Italy could not afford to waste the opportunity provided by the European Union's pandemic response.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)